CSEC Action Team

 - The Needs of Expecting and Parenting Youth who are also Experiencing Exploitation

-At meetings, CSEC Action Team members are provided with an opportunity to learn about relevant topics as well as develop policy guidance, recommendations and promising practices including:
+CSEC Action Team develops policy guidance, recommendations and promising practices including:

 - Recommendations on how to improve data collection regarding identifying and serving youth experiencing CSE